Copilot-Language/copilot/README.md

 ## References

-1. *An insight into An insight into SMT-based model checking techniques for formal software verification of synchronous dataflow programs*, talk, Jonathan Laurent  (see the `doc` folder of this repository)
+1. *An insight into SMT-based model checking techniques for formal software verification of synchronous dataflow programs*, talk, Jonathan Laurent  (see the `doc` folder of this repository)